google/closure-templates/documentation/reference/delegate-templates.md

 In either backend, it is an error to have more than one active implementation at the same priority (for example, multiple active non-default implementations).

+### Special case: a modded Soy template B under another modded Soy template A

+Please note that it is an error for two deltemplates to be installed at runtime with the same priority.
+Therefore, do not define the default implementation of deltemplate B within a delpackage.
+This would give B's default implementation the same priority as B's non-default (delpackage) implementations; essentially, B would not have a default implementation.

+So instead, put deltemplate B into a file without a delpackage.
+This will allow the variant (with a delpackage) to override it.

 ## Delegate Templates (with variant)

 Delegates with the `variant` attribute are appropriate for finer control of